 Wearing loose clothes allows your skin to breathe and minimizes the chances of you starting to get itchy.

-If you have dietary and allergy restrictions, you know eating can be a challenge.
+If you have dietary and allergy restrictions, you know eating can be a challenge when traveling.

 When you book your plane tickets, let your airline know of these restrictions, so first they can ensure the passengers around your seat do not consume nuts (or anything else that can cause severe reactions if airborne).

-Second, maybe your airline maybe have a special meal for you.
+Second, maybe your airline maybe has a special meal for you.

 But just in case, it’s a good idea to bring snacks whether you are going on a road trip or flying to another place.